- Search The Registry

 After graduation from Newark Arts High School, Burrows first enrolled at the Philadelphia Museum College of Art, intending to be an art teacher.
-Inspired by dress forms he came across during a college tour, he transferred to New York City's Fashion Institute of Technology (FIT) but found it frustrating.
+Inspired by dress forms he encountered during a college tour, he transferred to New York City's Fashion Institute of Technology (FIT) but found it frustrating.
 Even then, he had established his spontaneous style of cutting at all angles, stretching edges off grain, and draping as he went.
 He graduated in 1966.

 In 2006, the Council of Fashion Designers of America honored Burrows with "The Board of Directors Special Tribute."
 Around the same time, Burrows attended the Chambre Syndicale de la Mode to return to Paris to present his Spring/Summer 2007 Collection in the Carrousel de Louvre.
 In addition to "Stephen Burrows World," he expanded his company to include several labels drawn from various points of inspiration.
 "S by Burrows" was created for a venture with Home Shopping Europe (HSN).
-At the same time, "Everyday Girl" was inspired by Anna Cleveland, daughter to muse, and "SB73", a cut and sew knit line developed based on Burrows' hallmark, color-blocked creations of the seventies.
+At the same time, "Everyday Girl" was inspired by Anna Cleveland, daughter to Muse, and "SB73", a cut-and-sew knit line developed based on Burrows' hallmark, color-blocked creations of the seventies.

 Michelle Obama wore a Burrows Jersey pantsuit to an event in Washington, D.C., of which Vogue Magazine wrote, "It was a wonderful acknowledgment of Burrows, one of the great African-American designers and a Harlem resident known for his inventive cuts and bias technique."
-In 2010, he opened his new showroom and design studio in New York City's Garment Center.
+2010 he opened his new showroom and design studio in New York City's Garment Center.
 In 2013, the City of New York Museum mounted the first major examination of Burrows' work in "Stephen Burrows: When Fashion Danced" with an accompanying catalog.